The Ultimate Kick Start Guide To Launching A Social Media Advocacy Program

 Curator Performance:

-Finally, you get to connect advocacy to revenue.
-It's that moment when Google Analytics is talking to your marketing automation system and your automation platform is connected to your Sales CRM platform.
-Identify patterns and look for correlations across data.
+Identify patterns and look for correlations across the data.
 Providing you have the tool stack connected and UTM tracking switched on, you can weave advocacy touched/influenced/generated attribution into your model.
 In effect, you turn your workforce into a sales force, where potentially everyone can influence the buyer journey.

-Not every business is the same so learning how Employee Advocacy works for your business is important.
-However, you can learn a lot by those who have launched programs before you by avoiding Employee Advocacy mistakes.
-These include:
+However, you can learn a lot from those who’ve launched programs before you by avoiding these Employee Advocacy mistakes:

 Jay Baer, of convinceandconvert.com, sums it up brilliantly.
 "If your employees aren't your biggest fans, you've got problems WAY bigger than social media".